-Subramanyeswar, better known as Subbu, is the Chief Strategy officer – Asia Pacific & Head of Global Planning Council of MullenLowe Group.
+Subramanyeswar, better known as Subbu, is the Group CEO, MullenLowe Lintas Group and Chief Strategy Officer – Asia Pacific & Head of Global Planning Council of MullenLowe Group.

 He has spent two-and-a-half decades in advertising and marketing, having worked at Wipro, Publics, Rediffusion Y&R, and Saatchi & Saatchi in the markets of India, US and UK.

 Some of the businesses/brands he anchored include Procter & Gamble, Unilever, Colgate, Citibank, General Mills, Samsung, Maruti Suzuki, Hyundai, Tata Tea, Tanishq, Idea Cellular, Britannia, Google, Flipkart, Fastrack, Swiggy, ZEE, TVS and so on.

 Subbu has been awarded ‘South Asia Planner of the Year’ twice by the world-renowned Campaign magazine.

 Subbu has authored and won 142 awards at India Effies, APAC Effies, Global Effies, Asian Marketing Effectiveness, WARC and the globally distinguished Jay Chiat by 4A’s – American Association of Advertising Agencies.
 He has also been Jury Chair at Jay Chiat Awards for Strategic Excellence in 2021 and 2022 and judged the coveted IPA Effectiveness Awards 2022 in UK, APAC Effies, AME, WARC, and India Effies.